RMHogervorst/blog/content/post/2019-03-13-setting-up-csp-on-your-hugo-site.md

 ![Maybe I went a bit overboard on the stop images](/post/2019-03-13-setting-up-csp-on-your-hugo-site_files/kai-pilger-395931-unsplash.jpg)

-All the reports are coming in to the website now and you can check later (depending on the traffic) what sources are reported.
-On the website you can say which sources should be allowed and which should be blocked and in the end you end up with a CSP that you can copy into the headers file.
+All the reports are coming in to the report-uri website now and you can check later (depending on the traffic) what sources are reported.
+On the report-uri website you can say which sources should be allowed and which should be blocked and in the end you end up with a CSP that you can copy into the headers file.